nmunro/turing-machine/README.markdown

 ## Op Codes

-These are the implemented op-codes in the virtual machine.
+These are the implemented op-codes in the virtual machine, these are classified by type.

+Numbers less than 100 are reserved for halting and no-op.
+Numbers beginning with 10 are arithmetic operations.
+Numbers beginning with 20 are program flow.
+Numbers beginning with 30 are comparison/equality operators.

 | Number | Name | Arguements |
 |---|------------------|-----------------|